steveicarus/iverilog/vvp/README.txt

 The <symbol> is the label for a signal, the <base> is the cannonical starting bit of the part select and <width> is the number of bits in the select.
-The second form retreives the <base> from thread space using <twid> bits starting at <tbase>.
+The second form retrieves the <base> from thread space using <twid> bits starting at <tbase>.

 * The T<> argument